 Third Extraction with work-up.
 Pre-dry the remaining ether layer by extracting with three 15 mL portions of saturated aqueous NaCl, using the extraction procedure outlined above.
 Combine the aqueous portions and set aside for later disposal.
 (Be sure that you are setting aside the right solution!)
 Transfer the ether layer that remained in the separatory funnel through the top opening into an Erlenmeyer flask and dry it with solid anhydrous sodium sulfate by adding a scoop of this solid drying agent to the solution; it will not dissolve.
 Swirl the mixture and note that the solid drying agent clumps up; if it is all clumped, add more drying agent and swirl again.
 When some of the drying agent is not clumped, you have added enough.
 Leave the mixture to dry for about 10 minutes.
 After the solution is "dry", filter the solid drying agent using gravity filtration; rinse the filtered drying agent with a little ether (which you may add to your ether solution) to get all of the material.
-Allow the filtered ether solution to sit open in your hood at RT or use very gentle heat, so that the ether can evaporate from the solution and leave a solid in the flask.
+Allow the filtered ether solution and leave a solid in the flask.
 Recrystallize this material from ethanol.
 When these crystals are dry, note their color, take their mass and mp, and record their IR and proton NMR spectra.
 What is this material?